-As of the fall 2014 semester, AUD's School of Education will also offer a Professional Teaching Certificate (PTC) program.
-The new PTC is a wholly professional certificate program consisting of 18 credits (5 courses) taken from the existing M.Ed. curriculum.
+AUD's School of Education also offers a Professional Teaching Certificate (PTC) program.
+The P.T.C. is a wholly professional certificate program consisting of 18 credits (5 courses) taken from the existing M.Ed. curriculum.
 Thus, the requirement to study and conduct research will remain an important component of the Master of Education degree program which is considered a higher qualification for teachers and other educators.